 Chiropractic care is the second largest primary contact profession in North America.
 The profession focuses on the relationship of the musculoskeletal (MSK) system and health.
-Chiropractic care is primarily a hands-on, non-invasive and drugless practice that is safe and effective for the management of MSK conditions – from new-born babies, to pregnant women to Olympic athletes.
-MSK conditions can range in severity from minor sprains and strains, to back and neck pain to disc herniations and spinal stenosis.
-MSK conditions come in all shapes and sizes and chiropractors, also know as Primary Spine Physicians/Practitioners, are here to help.
-Chiropractors are the most educated conservative health care experts of the spine and MSK injuries globally.
+Chiropractic care is primarily a hands-on, non-invasive and drugless practice that is safe and effective for the management of MSK conditions – from new-born babies, to pregnant women, to Olympic athletes.
+MSK conditions can range in severity from minor sprains and strains, to back and neck pain to disc herniations, spinal stenosis or even traumatic injury.
+MSK conditions come in all shapes and sizes and chiropractors, also know as Primary Spine Physicians/Practitioners, have the education and experience to help.
+Chiropractors are the most educated non-surgical health care experts of the spine and MSK injuries globally.

 Educational and licensing requirements for doctors of chiropractic (DCs) are among the most stringent of any of the health care professions.
 DCs are educated in nationally accredited, four-year doctoral graduate school programs through a curriculum that includes a minimum of 4,200 hours of classroom, laboratory and clinical internship, with the average DC program equivalent in classroom hours to allopathic (MD) and osteopathic (DO) medical schools.

 Chiropractors are designated as physician-level providers in the vast majority of states and federal Medicare program.
 The essential services provided by DCs are also available in federal health delivery systems, including those administered by Medicaid, the U.S. Departments of Veterans Affairs and Defense, Federal Employees Health Benefits Program, Federal Workers’ Compensation, and all state workers’ compensation programs.